warolv/high-learn/README.md

   Same for API endpoints of teacher / students - both using users controller

 ### Things that has been left out and need improvement
-  Did minimal test coverage for main functionality - Unit Tests / Request Tests (API)
+  * Did minimal test coverage for main functionality - Unit Tests / Request Tests (API)
+  * For Calculated fields I am using SQL queries for each request, need improvement - add table with calculates fields for this actions and every time grade/course/teacher/student added/changed/removed update this table via model callbacks, also we may cache this table to get results faster

 ## Getting Started